Toggle: English / Spanish

 Superior vena cava (SVC) obstruction is a relatively rare condition.

-Most often it is caused by cancer or a tumor in the mediastinum (the area of the chest under the breastbone and between the lungs).
+It is most often caused by cancer or a tumor in the mediastinum (the area of the chest under the breastbone and between the lungs).

 The types of cancer that can lead to this condition include: